yugr/rust-slides/materials/materials.md

   * Status: in progress
 - Is it okay to let some errors panic? https://www.reddit.com/r/rust/comments/1ad7xyn/is_it_okay_to_let_some_errors_panic/
   * Status: backlog
+  * Leave some comments about iex ?
+- Optimisation of Exceptions and Repeated Return of Error Types: https://www.reddit.com/r/rust/comments/13fqdcs/optimisation_of_exceptions_and_repeated_return_of/
+  * Status: backlog
-  * Leave some comments about iex
+  * Leave some comments about iex ?

 # Uninit